Adhihan1/CognitiveCue/README.md

 # Memory Lane

-App to help people with Alzheimer's
+App targeted to help people with Alzheimer's

 ## How to run